learnk8s/learnk8s.io/src/terraformAks/content.md

 When you're ready, you can apply the changes with `terraform apply`.

-If the installation was successful, you can retrieve the IP address of the new load balancer with:
+If the installation was successful, you could retrieve the IP address of the new load balancer with:

 ```terminal|command=1|title=bash
 kubectl describe service ingress-nginx-ingress-controller